basiliscos/dot-files/articles/rotor-v0.14.md

 ## Overview of recent changes in rotor (v0.10 .. v0.14)

 [rotor](https://github.com/basiliscos/cpp-rotor) is a [non-intrusive](https://basiliscos.github.io/cpp-rotor-docs/md__home_b_development_cpp_cpp-rotor_docs_Rationale.html) event loop friendly C++ actor micro framework with hierarchical supervising, similar to its elder brothers like [caf](https://actor-framework.org/) and [sobjectizer](https://github.com/Stiffstream/sobjectizer).
-There are bulk of important changes since the last release announcement [v0.09](https://habr.com/en/company/crazypanda/blog/522588/)
+There is a bulk of important changes since the last release announcement [v0.09](https://habr.com/en/company/crazypanda/blog/522588/)

 ### Generic timers interface (v0.10)

 Timers are ubiquitous generally in all actor frameworks, since they make programs more reliable.
 Until `v0.10` there was no way to spawn timer, and it required to access to the underlying event loop and use it's API.
-This was a inconvenient and breaking abstractions: in actor it must be accessed to supervisor, than cast it to event-loop specific type, then obtain event-loop and spawn timer.
+It was inconvenient and breaking abstractions: in actor it must be accessed to supervisor, than cast it to event-loop specific type, then obtain event-loop and spawn timer.
 Upon timer triggering the [rotor](https://github.com/basiliscos/cpp-rotor)-specific mechanics have to be launched, to let all messaging work.
 The timer cancellation is also event-loop specific and also required additional efforts, which "pollute" pure actor logic code.

-Since [rotor](https://github.com/basiliscos/cpp-rotor) `v0.10` it possible to have something like
+Since [rotor](https://github.com/basiliscos/cpp-rotor) `v0.10` it is possible to have something like

 ~~~cpp
 namespace r = rotor;